Do Imaginary Numbers Exist? A Matrix View

 Singular Value Decomposition

-The article ends with the singular value decomposition (SVD), which further clarifies matrices.
-SVD splits any matrix into right rotation, horizontal scaling, vertical scaling, and left rotation:
+The article concludes with the singular value decomposition (SVD), which gives an even clearer picture of what matrices do.
+SVD decomposes any matrix into a right rotation, horizontal scaling, vertical scaling, and a left rotation:

 Singular Value Decomposition